fanzheng10/CliXO-1.0/README.md

 This utility will allow users to look at the ontology created by clixo.
 There are several different types of stats that it can generate, but the most useful are the options "size" and "genes".
 Option "size" will return a two column file where column one is the term identifier and column two is the number of leaf nodes / genes annotated to that term (all annotations are propagated upwards in the ontology).
 Option "genes" adds a third column which is a comma separated list of all the genes annotated to the term.

-The folder example shows some example inputs and outputs on a very small toy ontology.
-The results in this directory can be recreated by running the following commands from within this directory:

-`../clixo exampleInput 0 1 > exampleOutput
+# TODO: upload a new toy example
-grep -v "#" exampleOutput > exampleOutputOnt
+`grep -v "#" exampleOutput > exampleOutputOnt
 ../ontologyTermStats exampleOutputOnt genes gene > exampleOutputOntStats ../extractOnt exampleOutput 0.5 2 examplePeek`

-## Remaining issues
+## Limitations

 Since maximal clique enumeration is expensive (theoretical upper bound is exponential to the number of nodes), applying CliXO on a large number of genes is computational infeasible.
 If the goal is to the finish the construction of the entire hierarchy,  we recommend not to exceed 1000 genes to expect the running time to be within a few hours.
+If either overlapping or multi-scale properties is not crucial to your research program, you should stop browsing and turn to other popular algorithms, such as Louvain clustering.

-Although there are many fast community detection graphs, most of them partition graphs into non-overlapping parts, and in other overlapping-community compatible options only a small number of nodes on the boundaries of partitions can be assigned to multiple communities.
+Although there are many fast community detection algorithms, most of them partition graphs into non-overlapping parts, and in other overlapping-community compatible options only a small number of nodes on the boundaries of partitions can be assigned to multiple communities.
 Even fewer of them have the concept of multi-scale community detection.
 Thus, CliXO is unique in that it can possibly found both mutl-scale and highly-overlapping community structures.
 We do notice that a lot of cliques found by CliXO were unnecessary since they are later removed in post-processing steps.
 How to utilize such information to reduce the running time of clique finding will be in our future direction.

-## Acknowledgement
+## Acknowledgements

-The improvements mentioned above would have not been possible without HiView (hiview.ucsd.edu), a web-based platform for visualizing hierarchical models developed by Keiichiro Ono.
+The improvements mentioned above benefited a lot from HiView (hiview.ucsd.edu), a web-based platform for visualizing hierarchical models mainly developed by Keiichiro Ono.

 The author also thanks Michael Ku Yu and Anton Kratz for helpful discussion.